MRdevX/nestjs-queue-worker-poc/README.md

 - **Worker Nodes**: Execute various task types with fault tolerance and optimized patterns
 - **Coordinator**: Orchestrates workflows and manages task dependencies
 - **Database**: PostgreSQL for persistent task state and workflow definitions
-- **Message Broker**: RabbitMQ for reliable asynchronous task distribution
+- **Multi-Provider Messaging**: Support for RabbitMQ, NATS, and Redis with factory pattern
 - **Pattern Optimization**: Uses EventPattern for all tasks with fire-and-forget semantics
+- **Invoice Workflow**: Complete end-to-end invoice processing workflow with scheduling
+- **Comprehensive Testing**: Unit, integration, and end-to-end tests with extensive coverage

 **Note**: This is a PoC demonstrating concepts.
-RabbitMQ microservice transport requires separate microservice applications.
+Message broker microservice transport requires separate microservice applications.
 A single application cannot act as both server and client simultaneously.
 For production use, workers should be implemented as separate microservices.

 For detailed architecture information, see [ARCHITECTURE.md](./ARCHITECTURE.md).